Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 Origin in Montessori education

-Maria Montessori (1870–1952) was an Italian physician and educator who changed the world with a completely new perspective on child education.
-She was convinced: children learn best when they are allowed to be active themselves – without constant guidance, but with a prepared environment.
+Maria Montessori (1870–1952) was an Italian physician and educator who changed the world with a completely new perspective on child-rearing.
+She believed that children learn best when they are allowed to be active themselves – without constant guidance, but with a prepared environment.

 From this philosophy emerged the concept of Montessori toys: materials that encourage children to explore their environment independently, without being distracted by noises, lights, or too many rules.

-👉 External source: Learn more about the principles of Montessori education at the German Montessori Society.
+👉 External source: Learn more about the basics of Montessori education at the German Montessori Society.

-Montessori toys are distinctly different from conventional toys.
+Montessori toys differ significantly from conventional toys.
 Typical features include:

-- Simple, clear design – no overwhelming colors, noises, or flashing lights.
+• Simple, clear design – no overload of colors, sounds, or flashing lights.

-- Open play style – Children can use the material in various ways.
+• Open-ended play – children can use the materials in various ways.

-- Learning-promoting – each toy has a clear educational purpose (e.g., motor skills, mathematics, language).
+• Educational – every toy has a clear pedagogical purpose (e.g., motor skills, math, language).

 The benefits of Montessori toys